 Chatbots: Automated AI Conversation Software

-Chatbots are automated instant-messaging programs connected to software systems that aim at reproducing real-time conversations between consumers and businesses.
-This usually happens on company websites or social media accounts.
+Chatbots are automated instant-messaging software-based programs that aim to produce real-time conversations between consumers and businesses through company websites, SMS, or social media accounts.

 Today’s chatbots can:

-- Leverage artificial intelligence (AI) to interpret/respond to more natural, varied language/phrasing
+- Leverage artificial intelligence (AI) to respond to more natural, varied language for meaningful conversations

 - Provide programmed responses according to keyword triggers or customer input